rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

     not a single person was ever held to account for this abject evil.
-    USD remains a fiat money backed by an unholy alliance with Saudi Arabia.
+    USD remains a fiat money backed by an unholy alliance
+    between the US and Saudi Arabia.

     These are, by any measure, distinct monies, but all were known as "USD".